Vincent De Vos

 Vincent de Vos or Joost Vincent de Vos (1829–1875) was a Belgian artist who specialized in the painting of scenes with animals, in particular, monkeys, dogs and cats.
+He is particularly known for his singeries, i.e. paintings of monkeys imitating human behavior intended as a diverting satire of human behaviour.

 Life

 Vincent de Vos was born in Kortrijk, Belgium in 1829, the son of Jan Eugene Vos, a miller, and Marie Anne Verhaeghe.
 He studied at the Academy of Kortrijk under Filip De Witte, a painter of portraits, genre scenes and biblical scenes.
 Edward Woutermaertens introduced him to the painting of animals.
 At the academy, his early works won medals for composition in 1848, drawing after antique sculpture in 1849, anatomy in 1851, and the gold medal for perspective in 1852.

 In 1870 he travelled to Italy where he spent time in the Roman Campagna.
 He eventually settled down in his home town Kortrijk, where he set up his studio.
 He kept a small menagerie with dogs, wolves, foxes, monkeys and even a camel.
 These were useful as the models for his works which consisted mainly of small sized paintings of animals.

 His work was successful commercially, and was exhibited primarily in Belgium and France.

 He died in Kortrijk on 5 October 1875.